TheTianhang/TheTianhang.github.io/_pages/md.md

     Install Lammps: [https://lammps.sandia.gov/download.html]

-Comments: The simplest way is to use cmake.
+Comments: The simplest way is to use cmake, which can be installed from https://cmake.org/install/

     cd lammps                # change to the LAMMPS distribution directory